 A method in which data is estimated and aggregated for geographic areas in Business Analyst.

 Your business patrons or those who shop at your stores.
 A store can exist in any industry.
-In the medical industry for example, you can use Business Analyst to better understand the relationship of how patients (customers) frequent which hospital (store).
+For example, in the medical industry, you can use Business Analyst to better understand the relationship of how patients (customers) frequent which hospital (store).

-The estimated geographic area, or trade area, in which you can drive to or from a store location.
-A 5-minute drive-time trade area means that customers from all locations within the outer boundary can reach your store, by car, within a 5-minute drive.
+The estimated area in which you can drive to or from a store location.
+For example, a five-minute drive-time area means that customers from all locations within the outer boundary can reach your store, by car, within a five-minute drive.
 Drive times are commonly used in site analysis.

 A region around a store that defines your customer distribution or overall economic activity.
 Markets in Business Analyst are often designated by geographic locations and the households or population within those areas.
 They can be local, regional, or national scale.